 Update and correction: Since writing this post, I have sought additional information, and it appears that the record was due to a miscommunication (not an erroneous report or false claim).
 It turns out it was retracted as pertaining to Pileated Woodpecker a few years later (T. Labedz, pers. comm.).
 Pileated Woodpeckers were extirpated in Nebraska ca. 1900 and only resumed breeding there in the late 20th century.
 Rather than delete this post, I will leave it up.
 I stand by the broader point about internalized beliefs and the variety of habitat types in which ivorybills were found in the past.
 More on that to come.

 Part 1 is here.

 What I envisioned as a single post has evolved into a series, as sometimes happens when I start digging into a topic.
-This one will probably involve two more posts and was inspired in part by Matt’s comments about internalized beliefs in Part 1.
-With those in mind, I started looking at reports from the edges of or outside the range described and mapped by Tanner in the monograph.
+I started looking at reports from the edges of or outside the range described and mapped by Tanner in the monograph.
 (At the time, he was unaware of a number of these reports, some of which he accepted in 1989.)

 I’ll be discussing those records and some others in the next post.
 For now, I’ll be focusing on one that seems to have been missed by other researchers.
 At first glance, it may seem improbable, since it goes against internalized beliefs about “suitable” habitat and extensive tracts of southern bottomland hardwood swamps as a requirement.
 While I’ve been a frequent critic of these beliefs, they’re part of the ivorybill legend, and they still affect me.